na-na-hi/renget/archive/sfbf5.md

 \>as you attempt to chase after the assailant the monster starts thrashing around
 \>it's clearly unwell and whatever was inside that bowgun shot is not settling well with their system
 \>report back with the captured monsters, researchers say it'll take a while to figure out what exactly is wrong
-\>meanwhile get a bunch of quests where you follow the trail of chaos left by the mysterious bowgun user
+\>meanwhile get a bunch of quests where you follow the trail of chaos left by the mysterious bowgun user%%

 \##################################################

 >[>Quest failed because you failed to see her tits in their entirety](https://desu-usergeneratedcontent.xyz/trash/image/1618/70/1618701988351.jpg)
 >These hunt board postings are getting weird...

-\>Notice how all these quests say "lay" the monster?
+%darkgreen%\>Notice how all these quests say "lay" the monster?
 \>What are you talking about?
 Let me see that quest— oh...
 \>What is it?
 \>Look closely, somebody painted over the "S" in "Slay."
-\>I wonder who could have done this.
+\>I wonder who could have done this.%%

-\>"Man, who's writing these postings these days?
+%darkgreen%\>"Man, who's writing these postings these days?
 They write like they don't have any thumbs."
 \>"That a V. Ana posting?
 Yeah, I saw one of theirs too.
 Pays well but the objectives are so weird.
 Like, they're really flowery, like they belong in a novel or something.
 What's that one say?"
 \>'Tame the raging storm winds in the target's heart, that you might approach without fear and seal a true bond between hunter and nature.'
 \>somewhere in the wilds, a Kushala waits patiently, a patch of flowers gently secured between her claws
 \>she perks up when she sees a distant hunter riding his wingdrake into the locale
-\>nervously looks over to where a peculiar glasses-wearing Velkhana is hiding, who gives them a thumbs-up as she readies the pen and paper she brought with her
+\>nervously looks over to where a peculiar glasses-wearing Velkhana is hiding, who gives them a thumbs-up as she readies the pen and paper she brought with her%%

 \##################################################